 The success of Christopher Nolan’s Batman Begins (2005), may have successfully restored the franchise’s dignity in the eyes of many fans, but it didn’t restore Batman’s position as a cinematic phenomenon.
 It had been nearly two decades since Tim Burton’s Batman (1989), yet none of the films since had managed to recapture the same cultural fever.
 Batman wasn’t the only on-screen superhero anymore, so it was becoming harder for him to stand out amidst the consistent stream of Spider-Man, X-Men and other franchises.
 However, there was something in the air following Batman Begins’ release, as if people could sense the inevitable sequel would be a true event film.
 Warner Brothers and Nolan himself could sense this too, so they took it upon themselves to capitalise on the audience’s growing interest in Batman, both in a corporate and creative sense.

 The challenge at hand wasn’t lost on anyone, as the entire creative team knew that Batman Begins set a relatively high bar as far as narrative was concerned.
 Regarding its relationship to the established Batman brand, the previous film took a number of creative risks, but Nolan, writer David S. Goyer and the rest couldn’t just play the same hand a second time.
-The goal was clear, as Batman’s famed arch-villain, The Joker, had of course been teased at the end of Begins, but avoiding popular villains is part of what made that film so exciting.
+The goal was clear, as Batman’s famed arch-villain, The Joker, had of course been teased at the end of Begins.
+However, avoiding popular villains is part of what made that film so exciting.
 Not only that, but very few people wanted to take the risk of being negatively compared to Jack Nicholson’s iconic turn as the character.
 Nolan and Goyer had to reinvent The Joker on film, thus taking inspiration from the iconic comic series, Batman: The Long Halloween and The Joker’s Five-Way Revenge.
-Additionally, Nolan pressed his team to watch Fritz Lang’s The Testament of Dr. Mabuse (1933) for the purpose of studying and understanding the mind of a truly depraved and terrifying villain.
+Additionally, Nolan pressed his team to watch Fritz Lang’s The Testament of Dr. Mabuse (1933), for the purpose of studying and understanding the mind of a truly depraved and terrifying villain.

-The inspiration from classic ‘non-superhero’ cinema extended even further, as Nolan significantly drew on Michael Mann’s seminal crime thriller Heat (1995).
-While this certainly influenced the film’s pacing, tone, scale and visuals, Nolan mainly wanted to deliver a thrilling, menacing and provocative experience, telling a tragic morality tale which was just as much about the city and its people as it was about the main characters.
+The inspiration from classic ‘non-superhero’ cinema extended even further, as Nolan significantly drew on Michael Mann’s seminal crime thriller, Heat (1995).
+While this certainly influenced the film’s pacing, tone, scale and visuals, Nolan mainly wanted to deliver a thrilling, menacing and provocative experience, telling a tragic morality tale which was just as much about the city and its people, as it was about the main characters.
 With that in mind, Nolan structured the heroes and villains on a moral spectrum, as Batman, The Joker, Harvey Dent, James Gordon, Rachel and others were all written as thematic mirrors of each other.
 While this once again made Batman himself feel like a side character in his own film, there was a purposeful complexity to it this time.
 Namely, The Joker was the story catalyst, the emotional heart belonged to Gordon, Dent had the central character arc, Rachel was the moral centre and Batman was the lens with which we viewed it all.

 Given the thematic complexity, the film needed incredible talent in front of the camera in order to make it work.
 Christian Bale, Michael Caine and Gary Oldman all reprised their roles as Batman, Alfred and Gordon, but The Joker and Harvey Dent were up for grabs.
 There was some debate as to whether or not the film could sustain the weight of both characters, but Nolan insisted that Dent’s transformation into the villainous Two-Face was the backbone of the film’s entire thematic point.
 After Matt Damon passed, Aaron Eckhart landed the role, who ended up being the perfect choice for an inspirational force who eventually falls from grace.
 In contrast, The Joker needed to be fully formed, almost as if he’d emerged with no explanation or discernible origin.
 Australian actor Heath Ledger understood this assignment, going to unbelievably extreme lengths both during preparation and on set to create a Joker drenched in chaotic evil.